jugda/jugda.github.io/_posts/2018-05-17-Time-is-an-Illusion.md

 ---
-title: Time is an Illusion / How to handle PILE_OF_POO
+title: Time is an Illusion / How to handle 💩
 speaker: Andreas Heigl
 speakerpic: andreasheigl.jpg
 twitter: heiglandreas